-Oh Christmas Tree!
+Oh!
+Christmas Tree!

-I brought the formality of the previous year’s tree down with the ribbon and steered it more towards the farmhouse, natural look that I really wanted.
+I brought the formality of the previous year’s tree down with the ribbon and steered it towards a more natural farmhouse look.
 I also finally perfected the art of layering the tree.
 The base of the decorating starts with picks of greenery.
 They add depth and a more natural look to the tree.
 Next is the ribbon that you have to tuck and weave so it doesn’t just lay on the branches.
 Last is the ornaments.

 In 2018 we had painted our wall from a light green color to the blue in my kitchen so I wanted a blue tree theme.
 I originally was going to combine rose gold and blue but ended up just sticking with blue.
-I found some great blue plaid ribbon from PaperMart.
+I found some great blue plaid ribbons from PaperMart.
 It’s my go-to place for ribbon and wrapping paper.
 I have to say, I was not crazy about this tree.

-Our tree in 2017 was such a pretty tree but a very formal look.
-It was a rose gold theme and I went rose gold nuts this year.
+Our tree in 2017 was such a pretty tree but had a very formal look.
+It was a rose gold theme and I went rose gold nuts that year.
 We had rose gold plate chargers, stemware, and even cutlery on the table.
 I bought anything and everything that was rose gold at HomeGoods!

 Christmas 2016 was the year of the all-white tree.
-I started out with just lights on the tree and actually contemplated leaving it that way.
+I started with just lights on the tree and contemplated leaving it that way.
 No one was having it.
 I believe this is the year that I found the white snowflakes at the Dollar Tree.
 I’ve used them every year since.
 They aren’t on our family room tree this year but they are on my hall tree and the tree in my bedroom.

 This is the only picture that shows gifts wrapped under the tree.
 As you can probably guess, I coordinate my gift wrap with each of my trees.
 This year it will be brown Kraft paper and natural twine string.

-While I enjoy changing up my tree every year, there is so much to be said for the tradition and sentiment of the same holiday tree each year.
+While I enjoy changing up my tree every year, there is so much to be said about the tradition and sentiment of the same holiday tree each year.
 They are filled with memories of gifted ornaments, handmade treasures, souvenirs from vacations and so much more.
 Whatever it is that makes your heart glow during the holidays, I think that is the perfect decor!

-Peace, Love, and Christmas Blessings to all of my Friends,
+Peace, Love, and Christmas Blessings!